influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/sql/join.md

 weight: 202
 ---

-Use the `JOIN` clause to join to data from different tables together based on logical relationships.
+Use the `JOIN` clause to join data from different tables together based on logical relationships.

 - [Syntax](#syntax)